GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 Events: setting up flexible events
 -----------------------------------------------------------------

-Rather than explicitly specify the desired timestep behavior, this example uses a flexible approach to timestepping.
+Rather than explicitly specify the desired timestep behavior, this example uses a flexible approach for timestepping.
 The hydrofracture solver is applied in three segments, where ``maxEventDt`` indicates the maximum allowable timestep:

 - solverApplications_a: this corresponds to the problem initialization, where we request ``$dt_max_a$=10``.